Employee Resignation Announcement (with Email Samples)

 • What is an Employee Departure Announcement?

-• Should You Announce an Employees’s Departure?
+• Should You Announce an Employees Departure?

 • How to Make an Employee Resignation Announcement Email

-• Email Samples of Employee Leaving Company
+• Email Samples of Employees Leaving Company

-Whether they found a better opportunity, hated the work they were performing or just wanted to take time off to spend with family, it’s bound to happen.
+Employees resign – it’s inevitable, and there’s nothing shameful about it.
+Whether they found a better opportunity, hated the work they were performing, or just wanted to take time off to spend with family, it’s bound to happen.

 What Is An Employee Departure Announcement?